-The maximum number of shares that may be issued pursuant to awards granted under the 2008 Plan may not exceed the sum of (i) 3,000,000 shares (and if amended 4,500,000 shares), plus (ii) any shares of common stock subject to an award granted under the 1997 Omnibus Stock Incentive Plan, as amended (the "1997 Plan") or any other stock incentive plan maintained by us prior to the 2008 Plan (each, a "Prior Plan"), if the award is forfeited, cancelled, terminated, expires, or lapses for any reason without the issuance of shares pursuant to the award, or shares subject to an award granted under a Prior Plan which shares are forfeited to or repurchased or reacquired by us.
-In addition, under the 2008 Plan, in any calendar year, no participant may be granted (i) stock options and stock appreciation rights ("SARs") that are not related to an option for more than 500,000 shares of common stock.
+The maximum number of shares that may be issued pursuant to awards granted under the 2008 Plan may not exceed the sum of (i) 4,500,000 shares (and if amended 6,000,000 shares), plus (ii) any shares of common stock subject to an award granted under the 1997 Omnibus Stock Incentive Plan, as amended (the "1997 Plan") or any other stock incentive plan maintained by us prior to the 2008 Plan (each, a "Prior Plan"), if the award is forfeited, cancelled, terminated, expires, or lapses for any reason without the issuance of shares pursuant to the award, or shares subject to an award granted under a Prior Plan which shares are forfeited to or repurchased or reacquired by us.
+The maximum number of shares of common stock that may be issued under the 2008 Plan pursuant to the grant of incentive stock options may not exceed 3,000,000 shares (and if amended 6,000,000 shares).
+In addition, under the 2008 Plan, in any calendar year, no participant may be granted (i) stock options and SARs that are not related to an option for more than 500,000 shares of common stock or (ii) awards for more than 500,000 shares of common stock.
 Furthermore, no participant may be paid more than \$2,000,000 with respect to any cash-settled award or awards which were granted during any single calendar year.
-The following are not included in calculating the share limitations set forth above: (i) dividends, including dividends paid in shares, or dividend equivalents paid in cash in connection with outstanding awards, (ii) awards which are settled in cash, (iii) any shares subject to an award which shares are forfeited to or repurchased or reacquired by us, and (iv) any shares surrendered by a participant or withheld by us to pay the option or purchase price for an award or used to satisfy any tax withholding requirement in connection with the exercise, vesting, or earning of an award if a participant pays the option or purchase price or satisfies the tax withholding obligation by either tendering previously owned shares or having us withhold shares.
+The following are not included in calculating the share limitations set forth above: (i) dividends, including dividends paid in shares, or dividend equivalents paid in cash in connection with outstanding awards, (ii) awards which are settled in cash, (iii) any shares subject to an award or used to satisfy any tax withholding requirement in connection with the exercise, vesting, or earning of an award if a participant pays the option or purchase price or satisfies the tax withholding obligation by either tendering previously owned shares or having us withhold shares.